sunpy/ndcube/docs/data_classes.rst

 Dimensions and Physical Types
 -----------------------------

-Analagous to `ndcube.NDCube.dimensions`, there is also a `ndcube.NDCubeSequence.dimensions` property for easily inspecting the shape of an `~ndcube.NDCubeSequence` instance.
+Analogous to `ndcube.NDCube.dimensions`, there is also a `ndcube.NDCubeSequence.dimensions` property for easily inspecting the shape of an `~ndcube.NDCubeSequence` instance.

 .. code-block:: python